Fireball Wizard: Designing for Clarity & Charm by Julie ParkFireball Wizard: Designing for Clarity & Charm by Julie Park

 What I Did

-Audited tutorial and shop text for ambiguity and friction.
+Audited tutorial and shop copy for friction points, ambiguity, and localization issues.

 Outcomes (Projected)